 Let us have a look at the hiking map below.

 As you see, the hike is only 4 kilometers long and it really depends where you park in the city or you start from the train station.
-You can even go to the outskirts of the city and start there, so it will be much shorter hike.
+You can even go to the outskirts of the city and start there, so it will be a much shorter hike.

-I must mention that you can get to Zugerberg by car or by funicular (it is perfect if you wish to go down by bike), but it is much more interesting experience to walk all the way up.
+I must mention that you can get to Zugerberg by car or by funicular (it is perfect if you wish to go down by bike), but it is a much more interesting experience to walk all the way up.

 As you can see, if you start in the city, you are going to gain 400 meters in elevation, so nothing too hard, but do not rush it.
 The overall hike is pretty easy, have at least 1 liter of water for each person.
 I would say that you can do this hike easily with running shoes (if you do not have hiking shoes with you).
-The temperature differences should not be big during all the hike, but there’s no harm to take extra jacket.
-If you are hiking up there in summer, I would definitely take a cap, sunglasses and sunscreen.
-Sun is pretty hard in the mid summer in Switzerland.
+The temperature differences should not be big during all the hike, but there’s no harm to take an extra jacket.
+If you are hiking up there in summer, I would definitely take a cap, sunglasses, and sunscreen.
+Sun is pretty hard in the mid-summer in Switzerland.

 Trips on lake Zugersee are very popular as you can see quite a lot of surrounding mountains and small towns on the shore.